 Step 1: Meet the Age Requirements to Join our Team

 To volunteer independently, you must be age 16 or older.
 Volunteers 16-17 years old will need parental consent on their volunteer application.
 Volunteers 9-15 years old may volunteer with an adult partner, typically a parent or guardian under our Pet Partners Program.

 *Criminal background check – we do not accept any individuals with offenses relating to convictions including, but not limited to, animal cruelty or neglect, theft, drugs, or violence.

-Step 4: Schedule an Interview for Placement
+Step 4: Schedule Onsite Training

-Step 7: Ongoing Communication and Support
+Step 6: Ongoing Communication and Support

 We recognize the need for good reciprocal communication especially when there are changes made when volunteers may not be present.
 We employ a variety of vehicles to help aid communication; however, the lack of a valid email address may cause communication to suffer.
 Volunteers will be provided with ongoing communication and support from other volunteers, staff, volunteer coaches, supervisors and the Volunteer Manager throughout your volunteer experience with the Cleveland APL.

 Interested in becoming a Cleveland APL Volunteer?
 We have many exciting and rewarding volunteer opportunities available at both our shelter in Tremont, as well as offsite locations and other special events!